Balm Bench

 Jojoba oil is the kind of carrier you use when you want glide without turning the formula loose or oily.
 In beard oils, it gives a clean, smooth spread and a tidy finish.
 In balms and salves, it helps waxes and butters feel less tacky and more controlled on the hand.

-It does not bring much body on its own, so it works best as the polish layer in a blend rather than the backbone.
+It does not bring much body on its own, so it works best as a finishing oil that smooths the feel, not the main ingredient that gives the formula body.
 Use it when you want a lighter melt, moderate shine, and a finish that feels put together instead of heavy.
 Its scent is usually quiet, so it rarely fights the fragrance direction.

 For the Science Hippies